INLnano/pyMOE/README.md

 # Getting started

-Follow the notebooks inside `notebooks\` directory (requires Jupyter Notebook or Lab, as well as a Python distribution, recommended >3.7, and dependencies).
+Follow the notebooks inside `notebooks\` directory (for running we recommend having Jupyter Notebook or Lab with a Python distribution >3.7, as well as required dependencies).

 # Documentation